web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/tools/htmlPlugin.md

 The configs of [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) or [@rspack/plugin-html](https://github.com/web-infra-dev/rspack/tree/main/packages/rspack-plugin-html) can be modified through `tools.htmlPlugin`.

+You can disable html generation by setting `tools.htmlPlugin` to `false`.

 ### Object Type

 When `tools.htmlPlugin` is `Object` type, the value will be merged with the default config via `Object.assign`.